What happens if I didn't finish or missed my classes?

 No, a DMV issued motorcycle instruction permit, or "motorcycle license" is not required.
 You must possess (and present to the first day's instructor) a valid, government-issued identification card.
 A driver's license that is not valid due to a driving restriction such as DUI, or medical reasons may not be used to enter the course.
 Any person younger than 18 must also have the written permission of his/her parent or legal guardian.
 The parent or guardian must be present to sign the waiver form on the first day.

 How much time does it take to complete the course?

 The CMSP - MTC is 16 hours and the entire course can be completed in a single, 2 day or 3 day weekend.
-There is 10 hours of on bike riding instruction and 6 hours of classroom instruction.
+There are 10 hours of on-bike riding instruction and 6 hours of classroom instruction.
 Both Saturday and Sunday are split between riding and classroom sessions.